What is Social Science in the City?

-The Department of Health and Applied Social Sciences at UWE Bristol and the Faculty of Health and Applied Sciences of which it is a part, supports these fundamental aims - the university and members of the general public thinking together about issues which are critical for us all.
+The Department of Health and Social Sciences and the Faculty of Health and Applied Sciences at UWE Bristol of which it is a part, supports these fundamental aims - the university and members of the general public thinking together about issues which are critical for us all.
 The initiative is envisaged as an opportunity for members of the public to listen and contribute to critical and informed debate in a congenial café atmosphere.

 Social Science in the City provides

 - develop partnerships for the research, educational, consulting projects to contribute to the enhancement of social life.